RoryBrennan1999/shellscripts/README.md

 # shellscripts
-Some basic shell scripting done in C and Bash.
+Some basic shell scripting done in C and Bash done during my third year of college.